wrljet/hercules-helper/README.md

 To use, create a build directory and cd to it, then run this script.
 First timers, it is recommended to use the --auto option.

+Note, while it works, it is not recommended to build directly into the directory you've cloned Hercules-Helper into.

 _In these examples below, it assumes you cloned the repo into your home directory, i.e. ~/hercules-helper.
 And, that you are using